Electron Microscopy Facilities

 At the Materials Science and Technology Laboratory (3410 Building), PNNL researchers develop and test high-performance materials used in next-generation energy, construction, and transportation technologies and systems.

 Physical Sciences Laboratory

-The Physical Sciences Laboratory houses 22 laboratories for conducting a wide range of research including catalyst formulation, chemical analysis, laboratory-scale reaction engineering, biochemical process development, and environmental characterization and risk assessment.
+The Physical Sciences Laboratory (PSL) houses 22 laboratories for conducting a wide range of research including catalyst formulation, chemical analysis, laboratory-scale reaction engineering, biochemical process development, and environmental characterization and risk assessment.

 The William R. Wiley Environmental Molecular Sciences Laboratory, or EMSL, is a national scientific user facility funded by DOE's Office of Biological and Environmental Research.
 EMSL offers the scientific community a diverse range of unparalleled expertise and advanced instrumentation.